Sterbenxy13/simplepython/README.md

 # simplepython
-It's a simple Python library made by me to simplefy my developer study life =)
+It's a simple Python library made by me to simplefy my programing study life =)